allangelman/mastermind/README.md

 ## Persisting Game State

 The first extension I implemented was persisting the game state.
-This was achieved by creating my database and API as described above, and setting up my games/[id].tsx page to query the game and game board.
+This was achieved by creating my database and API as described above, and setting up my games/[id].tsx page to query the game and game board, so every time the user refreshes the board is quered and populated with the data.

+Here is a video of the persisting game state feature!

 https://user-images.githubusercontent.com/45411265/210295929-97681bf2-bc6b-45b9-9be6-305ae32015a2.mov